 The employer signs an Affiliation Agreement at the beginning of the semester detailing the studentís duties, signs-off on the first two student progress reports, and fills-out an Evaluation form of the studentís work at the end of the semester.

-Before we post a new placement, we ask the potential placement to fill-out the Questionnaire below, and return it to the Field Placement Program Coordinator to see if the opportunity will work for our students.
+Before we post a new placement, we ask the potential placement to fill-out the Questionnaire below, and return it to the Field Placement Program Director to see if the opportunity will work for our students.
 We then put together a posting to advertise to our students.
-Typically, we leave externship postings up year round on Symplicity, our electronic job database, but if an employer prefers, we can post based on demand instead.
+Typically, we leave externship postings up year round on Vincent, our electronic job database, but if an employer prefers, we can post based on demand instead.
 With new placements, we generally only allow one student extern to be placed during the first semester of participation.

-Before approving a for-profit placement (a placement with a private law firm or in-house counsel with a corporation) the Field Placement Program Coordinator will speak with the supervising attorney to ensure they can provide substantive legal work, adequate supervision, and a mentoring relationship.
+Before approving a for-profit placement (a placement with a private law firm or in-house counsel with a corporation) the Field Placement Program Director will speak with the supervising attorney to ensure they can provide substantive legal work, adequate supervision, and a mentoring relationship.